EXPRESSCLUSTER/Communication_Encryption/Set up VPN Server.md

 7. Click **OK**.
 8. Restart the **Routing and Remote Access** service by right-clicking on the server name.
 Select **All Tasks->Restart**.
 ## Enable VPN access to a user or group
+1. Launch **Active Direcotry Users and Computers** on the Domain Controller.
+2. Under **Users** create and select a new user or select an existing account to grant VPN access.